Classicalnerm/Dwm/README.md

-# Dwm
+# Dwm + ST
-This is my configuration of DWM
+This is my configuration of DWM and ST

 # Dependencies